Carbothermic reaction: Silicon

+The actual reaction given is more complex than it seems and includes several steps.

 Variations

 Sometimes carbothermic reactions are coupled to other conversions.
 One example is the chloride process for separating titanium from ilmenite, the main ore of titanium.
 In this process, a mixture of carbon and the crushed ore is heated at 1000 °C under flowing chlorine gas, giving titanium tetrachloride: